-Below is a message from a subscriber to ReturnToExcellence.net that transmits the lead editorial (red highlights by me) in Thursday's WSJ re the release last week of revised lower breast screening guidelines made by the U.S. Preventative Services Task Force - a federally funded task force meaning that BO paid for it.
+I received a message from a subscriber to ReturnToExcellence.net alerting us to the lead editorial in Thursday's WSJ entitled "A Breast Cancer Preview."
+The editorial highlights the release last week of revised lower breast screening guidelines made by the U.S. Preventative Services Task Force - a federally funded task force meaning that BO paid for it.

 The group's recommendations were published in the Annals Of Internal Medicine.
 They dropped guidelines for women to have a mammogram every year starting @ 40 & replaced them with recommendations for testing done every other year from 50 to 74.